RaVeR76/My-Vinyl-Answer/README.md

 Admin issues when editing a vinyl because it changed the vinyl owner name to admin everytime.
 I knew why it was doing it but just couldn't find a solution quick enough.

 * **Fix**
 This simple piece of code ```owner = vinyl.get('owner')``` saved the day.
 I spent hours on this one as well .... unbelieveable I swear.
 Once you fix one wee bug another one pops it's ugly head up.
-I wanted to utilize the edit_vinyl as both admin & a user but the owner key was causing me major headaches as the value was becoming admin then null & I couldn't figure it out for ages but then I found that piece of code, it worked.
+I wanted to utilize the edit_vinyl as both admin and a user but the owner key was causing me major headaches as the value was becoming admin then null and I couldn't figure it out for ages but then I found that piece of code, it worked.
 Only now when the page returned the flash message had the new name but the page didn't change.
 I got stuck on this one too.
-I coundn't figure out how to redirect to function in my app.py and pass an _id too.
+I couldn't figure out how to redirect to function in my app.py and pass an _id too.
 I had to settle for finding the vinyl & rendering the template again.
-Sorry if it was not the logical method but I'm still learning & my head is fried at the minute lol !
+Sorry if it was not the logical method but I'm still learning and my head is fried at the minute lol !

 * **Verdict**
 Everything works well now, with a simple solution that took ages to **get** .... pun intended as always my dear :)